chiramlittleton/exam_mentor/README.md

 # **Exam Mentor**

 **Exam Mentor** is an adaptive learning platform that dynamically generates questions tailored to a student's progress.
-It supports multiple domains, allowing course creators to define structured courses while leveraging AI-generated content.
+It supports multiple domains, allowing course creators to define structured courses while leveraging AI-generated content. test

 ---